project-sunbird/project-sunbird.github.io/pages/features-documentation/index.md

 allowSearch: true
 ---

-Sunbird offers extensive functionality and features.
-Technically, this opensource project is robust, scalable, extensible, flexible and easily configurable.
-It's easy to use and offers its users the following features:
+Sunbird is an opensource platform which is robust, scalable, extensible, flexible and easily configurable.
+The ease to use Sunbird platform offers extensive functions and features to its users:

-* Easy onboarding

-* Simple sign in
+* Easy onboarding and sign in

 * Secure user management

-* Smooth content creation,review, publishing and consumption
+* Smoothens content creation, review procedures, publishing content, and consumption

-* Large library of resources
+* Extemsive resource library

-* Ability to collaborate, discuss and partner
+* Facilitates collaboration and partner

-* Form communities
+* Building communities